skadaba1/PIPO/README.md

 # SMPO: Score-Based Preference Optimization for Protein Fitness Modeling
 Preference tuning protein language models with low N experimental datasets

-# Protein Function Prediction with ESM-2 and LoRA

-This repository is the official implementation of [Protein Function Prediction with ESM-2 and LoRA](https://arxiv.org/abs/2030.12345).

->📋 Optional: include a graphic explaining your approach/main result, bibtex entry, link to demos, blog posts and tutorials

 ## Requirements

 To install requirements: